haoran0115/haoran0115.github.io/_posts/2022-9-21-hamiltonian.md

   - Classical mechanics
   - Differential equations
 ---
-An interesting problem appeared in a book about classical mechanics.[^fn]
 > Problem.
-Show that in an hamiltonian system it is impossible to have asymptotically stable equilibrium positions and asymptotically stable limit cycles in the phase space.
+Show that in an hamiltonian system it is impossible to have asymptotically stable equilibrium positions and asymptotically stable limit cycles in the phase space.[^fn]

 *Ideas:* first consider a system of ODEs